-The purpose of the Parent Ambassadors is to promote close cooperation and unity of spirit among parents, faculty, administration, staff, and scholars, for the express benefit of Austin Achieve.
+The purpose of the middle school Parent Teacher Organization (PTO) is to promote close cooperation and unity of spirit among parents, faculty, administration, staff, and scholars, for the express benefit of Austin Achieve.
 Parent opinions are very important to us.
 We need your feedback and input.
 Our belief is that Austin Achieve parents are invaluable assets and their participation is essential to improving scholar achievement.
-This program will allow parents to work collaboratively in leadership roles and share their talents and skills with all stakeholders.
-The minimum requirements to participate include, but are not limited to, completing the parent leadership orientation and training, and that you are a parent/guardian of an Austin Achieve scholar.
+This program will encourage parents to: assist with various school activities and functions; coordinate fundraising efforts in order to provide financial assistance wherever needed in the school; foster a community atmosphere among families and staff; and support the mission and vision of the school and district.